 Adam Michael joined Miller Tabak in June of 2012 as an energy exploration and production analyst.
 Mr. Michael has 15 years of experience in the energy industry in various capacities.
 With the majority of his career based in Houston, Texas, he is able to leverage his energy background and industry contacts alongside his investment experience to identify energy investment opportunities.
 Prior to joining Miller Tabak, Mr. Michael founded Platform Advisors in 2009 to assist hedge funds and family offices with investing in both domestic and international energy markets.
 From 2004 - 2009, Mr. Michael worked with several hedge funds including Houston-based Kaizen Capital, an investment partnership with an energy focus.
 At Kaizen Capital, where Mr. Michael was a Partner, he invested in the early stages of the unconventional oil and natural gas cycle as well as international energy companies with assets around the globe.
 Mr. Michael began his career with Honeywell's Oil & Gas Center of Excellence in Houston.
 At Honeywell, he worked in various capacities including both engineering and sales and was primarily focused on large international energy projects with key corporate clients (Exxon, Suncor, BP, and Shell).
 He holds a BS from Texas A&M University and an MBA from Rice University.

-Jonathan Krinsky joined Miller Tabak in 2007 as part of the equity and derivative sales trading desk.
+Jonathan Krinsky, CMT joined Miller Tabak in 2007 as part of the equity and derivative sales trading desk.
 While functioning in the hybrid role as both a research salesperson and a salestrader, he began developing views using traditional technical-based indicators including price, volume, breadth, and inter-market analysis.
 He applies these indicators to analyze equity, fixed income, commodity, and currency markets on a global basis.
-He is currently in level 2 of the CMT program.
+He achieved his Chartered Market Technician (CMT) designation in 2013.
+Mr. Krinsky is a frequent guest on CNBC, Bloomberg, and BNN television, and is often quoted in The Wall Street Journal, Dow Jones, and Business Insider among other publications.
 Prior to joining Miller Tabak, Jonathan was a Class A PGA Golf professional at Westchester Country Club in Rye, NY.
 Mr. Krinsky is a graduate of The Pennsylvania State University.